Askaniy/TrueColorTools/ReadMe.md

 - `.txtE` for energy counters per wavelength (by default), `.txtJ` for energy counters per frequency (like jansky), `.txtP` for photon counters.

 ### Spectra database extension
-The data in the `/spectra` folder can be modified by the user (except for the "vital" spectra of the [Sun](spectra/files/CALSPEC/sun_reference_stis_002.fits) and [Vega](spectra/files/CALSPEC/alpha_lyr_stis_011.fits)).
+The data in the `/spectra` folder can be modified by the user (except for [Sun](spectra/files/CALSPEC/sun_reference_stis_002.fits) and [Vega](spectra/files/CALSPEC/alpha_lyr_stis_011.fits), which are used for calibration).
 The display order in the *Database viewer* is determined by the file names and the order within the file.
 If the spectrum header is repeated in the database, the last spectrum will replace the previous one.
 The tag list is created and completed while reading files. `/spectra_extras` is recommended as the storage location for user files and add-ons; they will be shown last in the GUI.
 There is a [pinned issue](https://github.com/Askaniy/TrueColorTools/issues/26) for sharing "official" and user add-ons.
 Pull requests are welcome too.

 ### Filters database extension
 TCT uses filter sensitivity profiles for accurate spectrum restoration.
 They are provided by the [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php) and stored [here](/filters).
 To replenish the database, select a filter on the site, select the "ascii" data file and place it in the folder.
 You need also specify the wavelength unit (usually ångströms, so you get the `.datA` extension).
 If you see "Detector Type: **P**hoton counter" in the filter description there (instead of "Energy counter", which we need) you need to add `P` to the extension.
-Also note that [V band filter](filters/Generic_Bessell.V.dat) in the `/filters` folder is "vital".
+(Do not edit the [V band filter](filters/Generic_Bessell.V.dat), it is needed for the program to work.)

 Short help on the UBVRI photometric system implementations:
 - `Generic_Johnson` takes into account the sensitivity of photomultiplier tubes, mostly affected on R and I bands.
 Use **only** if the measurements were actually taken on a PMT.